Old Hill Burying Ground ~

 - March 29, 2005 marked the 275th year milestone since assessors were authorized to enclose with a board fence the area known as Snelling's Hill as a burial place.

-- And last year, the Year of Common Ground (March 25, 2006 - March 24, 2007) marked the 265th year milestone that a comity "take care" that said burying place be fenced in with rocks.
+- The old style year (March 25, 2006 - March 24, 2007, termed "The Year of Common Ground" marked the 265th year milestone that a comity "take care" that said burying place be fenced in with rocks.
 It also marked a generational milestone (two generation of 30 years each) since the Veteran Cemetery was commemorated.

 And what better first step to take towards that careful preservation than to mend Old Hill Cemetery's deteriorated boundary wall at the foot of Auburn Street?
-And in a coincidence of history and "history in the making" ~ plans were in motion to complete that work as we passed the aforementioned 265th year milestone last year.
-This spring reconstruction of that section of the wall was to be completed before the blue moon milestone on May 31, 2007.
+And in a coincidence of history and "history in the making" ~ plans were in motion to complete that work as we passed the aforementioned 265th year milestone in the fall of 2006, but an early snowfall delayed the project.
+Howbeit, in the spring, reconstruction of that section of the wall would be completed before the blue moon milestone on May 31, 2007.
+And many remain hopeful that by the next new style blue moon milestone ~ (which falls on December 31, 2009, quite coincidentally celebrated as New Years Eve by the new style Gregorian calendar) ~ an application submitted to the Community Preservation Committee by Ghlee Woodworth will provide funds to commence needful restoration of the gravestones themselves.

 As for the status of the wall, the project hinges on the necessary appropriations (and labor) to perform the work.
 The new administration has been engaged, with Mayor Moak personally apprised of the earlier concerns expressed to prior administrations, including the issue discussed during a ward meeting in September 2004.
 Coinicidentally, these discussions about the wall ensued on the 265th year milestone mentioned above.